PrachiKumari04/To-Do-Diary-Web-App/README.md

 4. Push your branch to your fork (e.g., `git push origin my-feature-branch`).
 5. Create a pull request to merge your changes into the main repository.

-**License:**

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.

-**Acknowledgments:**

-* Icons made by [Author] from [Source] (replace with appropriate information).

 **Enjoy using your To-Do Diary!**

-I've made the following changes:

-* Removed all instances of the word "vintage".
-* Replaced "charm" with a more generic term (consider adding a specific descriptive word if applicable).
-* Updated the description of the styles.css file (consider mentioning the style if it's not generic).